University of Strathclyde website

 It is hoped that these meetings, as with those held in London, will be attended by a range of people involved in animal studies and related areas.
 This might include scholars and postgraduates working within the field; scholars from outside of animal studies who are beginning to recognise the significance of studying the role, place and perception of animals; people from non-academic institutions – animal welfare charities, museums, NGOs who are working with and for animals, and artists who are representing and thinking about animals in their work.

-The rationale for BASN is here.
+The rationale for BASN is here

 All images on this website come from Special Collections in the Andersonian Library at the University of Strathclyde, and are reproduced with permission.